PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     ``lazyHealthCheckMaxBackOff``            ``number``            "This value, in seconds, caps the time between two health-check queries when ``lazyHealthCheckUseExponentialBackOff`` is set to true.
 The default is 3600 which means that at most one hour will pass between two health-check queries."
     ``lazyHealthCheckWhenUpgraded``          ``bool``              "Whether the auto-upgraded version of this backend (see ``autoUpgrade``) should use the lazy health-checking mode.
 Default is false, which means it will use the regular health-checking mode."
     ``ktls``                                 ``bool``              "Whether to enable the experimental kernel TLS support on Linux, if both the kernel and the OpenSSL library support it.
 Default is false.
 Currently both DoT and DoH backend support this option."
+    ``proxyProtocolAdvertiseTLS``            ``bool``              "Whether to set the SSL Proxy Protocol TLV in the proxy protocol payload sent to the backend if the query was received over an encrypted channel (DNSCrypt, DoQ, DoH or DoT).
+Requires ``useProxyProtocol=true``.
+Default is false."

 .. function:: getServer(index) -> Server